chrisdavies/tiny-date-picker/readme.md

   // A function which is called any time the month is selected
   // in the month menu
   onSelectMonth: function (context) {
     // context is the datepicker context, detailed below },

+  // A function which is called when the date changes, before the modal closes
+  // and before the input's value is updated.
+  onChangeDate: function (context) {
+    // context is the datepicker context, detailed below },
 });